PDFs by language

 Hospital indemnity policies, sometimes called supplemental medical policies, pay a fixed amount for each day you are in the hospital.
 There may be a limit on the total number of days it will pay for in a calendar year, or a cap on the total number of days it will ever pay.
 The money you get from this type of policy can be used in any way the insured person wishes.
 It’s often used for medical costs not paid by the health insurance plan, or the other expenses that families face when one member is ill.

 There are other types of policies that offer extra money in case of certain kinds of health problems such as cancer, stroke, or an accident.
 They typically cover some part of the expenses that your regular health insurance doesn’t, like deductibles and co-insurance.
 Others just give you a fixed amount of money if you are diagnosed.
 You can’t buy these critical-illness policies after you are diagnosed, and there are often limitations and waiting periods.
+It’s important to understand exactly what the plan will cover, and not rely on this type of policy for your health coverage.
+These policies DO NOT cover most of the healthcare services a patient needs.

 Long-term-care insurance policies vary.
 For instance, most policies don’t start paying until more than 90 days of such care are needed, but some wait up to a year to start covering it.
 Home health care may be covered separately or not at all in some policies.
 Long-term-care insurance can be very expensive.
 Medicare and most health insurance plans don’t pay for long-term care.
 Some states cover long-term care under Medicaid for people who qualify for Medicaid and meet other state requirements where they live.